back-arrow

 This is LYS

 To present our concept, we created a video that shows the potential of LYS.
-The video shows how LYS can be used in everyday life and how it can help you...
+How LYS can be used in everyday life and how interpreting the sensor data right can make human technology interactions feel so much more natural.

-To make our vision for LYS and Pilot tangible right now, we have developed a prototype that we have trained with our own AI.
-If clapping or flicking is detected, it moves into an unstable position, which can then either be confirmed or canceled - just as we imagine for the final product.
+To make our vision for LYS and Pilot tangible, we developed a prototype that is trained with our own AI model.
+If clapping or flicking is detected, it moves into an unstable position, which can then either be confirmed or canceled.
+Just as we imagine for the final product.

 my role